ATOMNFT/M5stick-Marauder/README.md

 <hr>

 ## Usage
-1. Use the link below in google chrome to flash the project (v1.0.0 coming soon) onto M5stickC plus or M5stickC plus2. <br> **Flasher tool with BLE fix and custom boot screen:** <a href=https://atomnft.github.io/M5stick-Marauder/flash0.html>M5stickC Plus/2 Tool</a>
+1. Use the link below in google chrome to flash the project onto M5stickC plus or M5stickC plus2. <br> **Flasher tool:** <a href=https://atomnft.github.io/M5stick-Marauder/flash0.html>M5stickC Plus/2 Tool</a>

 <br>